JunLabady509/JunLabady509/README.md

 - 👋 Hi, I’m @JunLabady509
 - 👀 I’m interested in anything talking about CyberSecurity, Computer Science, Coding, Hacking
-- 🌱 I’m currently learning Informatic Science at ESGI
+- 🌱 I’m currently learning Computer Science at ESGI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...